arushiballav24036/TATA_Data-Visualization_Virtual_Internship/README.md

   - Power BI
 ### Key Insights:
 #### 1. Data Analysis and Cleaning:
    - Imported the Dataset into Power BI
+   - To identify key variables and ensure accurate analysis, the exploratory analysis of dataset structure and data types has been done using the Power Query editor in Power BI.
+   -  Handled the missing values, cleaned the data, and transformed it as needed.
+   -  DAX has been used to compute essential metrics such as total revenue, total products and total quantities.
+   -  A series of insightful charts has been created to effectively communicate the findings.
+#### 2.